samjoredw/coms-4156-team-project/README.md

 # Using the API as a client

 For a short while, our service will be hosted on Google Cloud.
-More details to be added as we add this.

-Please see the API Documentation below for the endpoints that can be reached using Postman or any other such service
+Please see the API documentation below for the endpoints that can be reached using Postman or any other such service

 # Building, running, and testing the service locally